 If you’re a small business owner, you know that hiring the right person for your team is crucial.

-Here are 3 mistakes to avoid when hiring for small teams:
+Here are 3 mistakes to avoid when hiring for a small team:

 – Not paying attention to how their values align with your own